Introduction

 ‘What's wrong with me?
 I'm at law school!
 How can I think about business management?' - is probably an accurate guess at the pattern of thinking.
 The result of this type of thinking is that students or college recruitment committees end up applying only to 'law organizations', thereby ignoring other organizations that may have been interested, had they understood the profiles of students.

-The answer lies in facing up to your interests and positioning yourself as a smart, dynamic, creative guy with the added benefit of legal skills and knowledge.
+The answer lies in facing up to your interests and positioning yourself as a smart, dynamic, creative professional with the added benefit of legal skills and knowledge.
 Your resume must reflect this approach.
 Look around for the same kind of recruiters who visit the top B-schools, and show them how you can add value.
+Sectors like fintech, healthtech, and edtech are particularly open to law graduates in non-legal business roles today, since these industries operate in heavily regulated grey areas where legal-minded business thinkers are in short supply.

 The shift - from a law job to a business management job